Erionn02/drop-file/README.md

 - Proxy server architecture (clients do not directly communicate)

 ## Installation
-To run drop-file client, you need to clone the repository and set up the environment and compile the project.
+To run drop-file client, you need to clone the repository and set up the environment and compile the project (or download latest release, linux only).

 ```bash
 git clone https://github.com/Erionn02/drop-file.git